Sunday School Review: Basic Church History: Nicaea through the Middle Ages, Part 1

 Conclusion

-As we reflect on the early days of the Christian faith, we're reminded of the gospel's power to overcome opposition, cross cultural divides, and transform hearts.
+The early days of the Christian faith remind us of the gospel's power to overcome opposition, cross cultural divides, and transform hearts.
 From its beginnings in Jerusalem to its expansion across the Roman world, the church's story is a testimony to God's faithfulness in fulfilling His promise that the gospel would go to the ends of the earth.

 Resources